coderefinery/presentations/2023-ISC-lightning_WS-challenges.md

 ### Lecturer notes
-plenty of issues with hybrid, mainly the inequality of the people in-person and those who are remote.
-There is one teacher and hundreds of students.
-What's the benefit to students doing this in-person?
-It's probably not being in the same room as the teacher, since most students don't have time to ask a question, or even approach the teacher after the course.
-The benefit is how students can interact with each other beside the lecture.

- reverse hybrid strategy: the teachers are online, and students can be in-person in small groups.
-We started this by encouraging students to meet up with their friends or colleagues to work on exercises, while we teach online.
-As things became more relaxed, we had some staff organize official in-person exercise sessions - while the current instructors kept teaching online.
-This has worked surprising well - students who want interaction can get it (and actually interact, without disrupting the whole course), and those that don't can still attend no matter where they are.
+Why reverse hybrid
+- Issue with hybrid:
+     - People onsite ≠ people online.
+- Large courses:
+     - most students don't have time to ask a question f2f
+     - they chat with the teacher anyway
+- Reverse hybrid:
+     - Teachers via video and chat
+     - Students in onsite groups
+     - Those who want interaction can get it

- The course isn't bound to one location, literally anyone in the world can attend.
+     - The course isn't bound to one location, anyone can attend.

 ---

-# Participating as a learner